‘Breaking Bad’ actor Mark Margolis dead at 83

 He also worked on multiple projects with filmmaker Darren Aronofsky, including “Black Swan” and “Requiem for a Dream.”

-Margolis is survived by his wife, Jacqueline Margolis; their son, actor Morgan Margolis, and two grandchildren.
+Margolis is survived by his wife, Jacqueline Margolis; their son, actor Morgan Margolis, and three grandchildren.

-Note: Editor’s note: This story has been updated to correct the number of grandchildren.